ImprobableStudios/Feather_TFT_LoRa_Sniffer/README.md

 Before building a mesh with a bunch of nodes, I decided it would be interesting to see how much LoRa is being used in my area.
 How is this best achieved?
 By building a portable sniffer/scanner of course!
 This device should be in a form factor that I can set on a windowsill, put in my pocket when I walk around, or on my dash while I drive.

-When I saw Adafruit's [3D printable case](https://learn.adafruit.com/3d-printed-case-for-adafruit-feather/tft-feather-wing) for their [TFT FeatherWing](https://www.adafruit.com/product/3315), I was intriqued.
+When I saw Adafruit's [3D printable case](https://learn.adafruit.com/3d-printed-case-for-adafruit-feather/tft-feather-wing) for their [TFT FeatherWing](https://www.adafruit.com/product/3315), I was intrigued.
 This looked like the perfect enclosure for my project.
 This, along with a [Feather M0 with RFM95 LoRa Radio](https://www.adafruit.com/product/3178), an antenna, battery, and switch makes a complete solution.

 ## Assembly
 I am going to recycle some bits and suggest you take a look at [Adafruit's how-to for the TFT FeatherWing enclosure](https://learn.adafruit.com/3d-printed-case-for-adafruit-feather/tft-feather-wing).
 They do a great job of showing how to put it together.